-The wife (Leela Chitnis) of a respected judge (Prithviraj Kapoor) is kidnapped by a criminal, Jagga (KN Singh) and on being rescued, is found to be pregnant.
+The wife, Leela (Leela Chitnis), of a respected judge, Ragunath (Prithviraj Kapoor), is kidnapped by a criminal, Jagga (KN Singh), and on being rescued, is found to be pregnant.
 The judge turns her out accusing her of infidelity.
 Their son, Raj (Raj Kapoor), born in the slums, ends up a criminal nurtured by the very man who kidnapped his mother, and faces a murder charge when he kills him.
-Rita (Nargis), Raju’s lover and the judge’s ward and a lawyer herself, defends him and examines the judge in the witness box.
+Rita (Nargis), Raju’s lover and the judge’s ward and a lawyer herself, defends him in court and also cross examines the judge in the witness box.
 She holds the judge and society responsible for dehumanizing Raj.
-The judge realizes his mistake and owns up to Raju being his son.
+The judge realizes his mistake and finally owns up to Raju being his son.

-The film also works primarily due to the incestual casting of real life father and son, Prithviraj Kapoor and Raj Kapoor as the judge and his estranged criminal son, Raj’s younger brother Shashi as the younger Raj, and real life lovers Raj Kapoor and Nargis as lovers in the film with solid on-screen chemistry between them particularly as Nargis dances in sexual frenzy on the boat during the Dum Bhar song or the scene on the beach when she calls him a ‘junglee’ and he retaliates by slapping her – Pure, Raw Passion!
-That aside, the performances are flawless, especially villain KN Singh, who gives, arguably, the performance of his career.
+And it is great that he did.
+Not only is it his most memorable film, the film works primarily due to this casting of real life father and son, Prithviraj Kapoor and Raj Kapoor as the judge and his estranged criminal son; Raj’s younger brother, Shashi, as the younger Raj, and real life lovers, Raj Kapoor and Nargis, as lovers in the film – all contribute to the real meets reel life casting in the film.
+Besides this, Prithviraj Kapoor’s father makes a cameo as a judge while Raj’s son, Randhir, makes an appearance in the opening credits of the film.
+Talking of the Nargis-Raj pair, there is a solid on-screen chemistry between them particularly where Nargis dances in sexual frenzy on the boat during the Dum Bhar Jo Udhar song or the scene on the beach when she calls him a ‘junglee’ and he retaliates by slapping her – it is pure, raw passion!
+It was rare in those days for an Indian actress to wear a swimsuit but Nargis carries it off with style.
+It has to be said that all the performances in the film are flawless, especially that of villain KN Singh, who gives, arguably, the performance of his career.

 The film and particularly the title song swept through Asia breaking box office records in the Middle-East, being dubbed in Turkish, Persian and Arabic.
-Raj Kapoor and Nargis became popular pin ups in the bazaars of the Arab World.
+In fact, it was even remade in Turkey in 1964!
+Raj Kapoor and Nargis became hugely popular pin ups in the bazaars of the Arab World.
 The film also swept Russia where it was called Bradyaga (Vagabond).
-An interesting fact here is that the villain of the film KN Singh did hid own dubbing in Russian!
-With Awara’s release, Raj Kapoor and Nargis became superstars in Russia.
-When they visited Russia, bands played Awara Hoon at airports, a puppet show by a leading Russian puppeteer had in its final play puppets representing Raj Kapoor and Nargis!
-The Russian enthusiasm lead to the distribution of his later film Shree 420 (1955) in Russia and though a success couldn’t match up to the heady success of Awaara.
+An interesting fact here is that the villain of the film KN Singh did his own dubbing in Russian!
+With Awara’s release, Raj Kapoor and Nargis also became superstars in Russia.
+When they visited Russia, bands played Awara Hoon at airports, a puppet show by a leading Russian puppeteer had in its final play, puppets representing Raj Kapoor and Nargis!
+The Russian enthusiasm lead to the distribution of his later film Shree 420 (1955) in Russia and though a success couldn’t match up to the heady success of Awara.

-Awara is also a cult favourite in China.
-In fact, the novelist Vikram Seth has a lovely anecdote that when he jamming with local musicians in Nanjing and when he was asked to sing something he began singing Awaara Hoon.
+Awara is also a cult favorite in China.
+In fact, the novelist Vikram Seth has a lovely anecdote that when he jamming with local musicians in Nanjing and when he was asked to sing something he began singing Awara Hoon.
 Not only did the musicians provide the back up music, they sang along in Hindi!

-All in all Awara is arguably the best film that Raj Kapoor ever made – a great film by a great filmmaker.
+All in all Awara is arguably the best film that Raj Kapoor ever made.
+To put it simply, a great film by a great filmmaker.